-- B38.
-Within 3 years of the commencement of operation, the Applicant must prepare a Decommissioning and Rehabilitation Plan to the satisfaction of the Planning Secretary for the development.
+- B39.
+Within 3 years of the commencement of operation, the Applicant must prepare a Decommissioning and Rehabilitation Plan.
 The Plan shall be updated by the Applicant at a minimum 15 years into the operation of the project, and within 2 years prior to decommissioning.
-The Plan must: - (a) include detailed completion criteria for evaluating compliance with the rehabilitation objectives in Table 3 below; and - (b) describe the measures that would be implemented to: - (i) decommission the development and rehabilitate the Site in accordance with the objectives in Table 3: - (ii) minimise and manage the waste generated by the decommissioning of the development; - (iii) include a program to monitor and report on the implementation of these measures against the detailed completion criteria; and - (iv) ensure that best practice is employed in respect of utilising available recycling technologies. - B37.B39.
+The Plan must: - (a) include detailed completion criteria for evaluating compliance with the rehabilitation objectives in Table 3 below; and - (b) describe the measures that would be implemented to: - (i) decommission the development and rehabilitate the Site in accordance with the objectives in Table 3: - (ii) minimise and manage the waste generated by the decommissioning of the development; - (iii) include a program to monitor and report on the implementation of these measures against the detailed completion criteria; and - (iv) ensure that best practice is employed in respect of utilising available recycling technologies.

+B40.
 Within 18 months of the cessation of operations, unless the Planning Secretary agrees otherwise, the Applicant must rehabilitate the site to the satisfaction of the Planning Secretary.
 This rehabilitation must comply with the objectives in Table 3.